Articles

 • Hours worked that are directly or indirectly related to government contracts

-Unplanned time off can be retroactively added to timesheets.
+• Unplanned time off can be retroactively added to timesheets and must be documented as such.

 Direct and indirect labor must be clearly labeled as such.
-It should be easy to differentiate between the two when looking at the timesheets.
+Anyone looking at the timesheets should easily tell the difference between the two.

-• Direct labor refers to the hours that are chargeable to the government contract.
+• Direct labor refers to the hours that can be charged to the government contract.
 In other words, the employees who work directly on deliverables outlined in the government contract.

 • Indirect labor refers to all other work that contributes to contract performance but is not chargeable to the contract.